wp-plugins/edd-hide-download/readme.txt

 After activation, a new "Hide Download" section will appear at the bottom of Easy Digital Download's Download Configuration metabox

-== Frequently Asked Questions ==

-= Where is my download hidden? =

-Your download will be hidden on the Custom Post Type Archive page and anywhere where you have used the [downloads] shortcode to display your downloads.

-= Where is the Custom Post Type Archive page? =

-By default, Easy Digital Downloads turns on the custom post type archive page where all your downloads are listed.
-This page can be found by appending the following onto your website URL

-/downloads

-= I'm using a custom page template, my download is not hidden =

-This plugin only hides the download from the Custom Post Type Archive page and anywhere where the [downloads] shortcode has been used.

-If you would like to hide it from your custom page template you will need to modify your WP_Query to exclude the hidden downloads.
-Your query might look like the following:

-    $exclude_posts = class_exists( 'EDD_Hide_Download' ) ? $EDD_Hide_Download->get_hidden_downloads() : '';

-    $args = array(
-        'post_type' => 'download',
-        'post__not_in' => $exclude_posts // this is an array of IDs passed in from the plugin );

-    $downloads = new WP_Query( $args );

 == Screenshots ==

 1. The new options added to the bottom of Easy Digital Download's Download Configuration metabox